TitorPs360/bank-web3/readme.md

    yarn deploy
    ```

-5. Get your contract andress and place it in `frontend\bank\web3.ts`
+5. Get your contract andress and place it in `frontend\bank\bank.ts`

 6. Start your frontend